andrewcbuensalida/node-crash-course/readme.md

-had to add txt verification file to aws blogs.anhonestobserver.com to register domain had to copy name servers from app engine to where i bought the domain name (aws) ssl in aws for ci/cd, use cloud build to auto deploy from github. https://www.youtube.com/watch?v=Zd014DjonqE&t=498s except in the cloudbuild.yaml, for the deploy step, just did run start for environment variables, i think i just manually went in cloud shell and added .env file for first time. i think it stays there even if there's an auto deploy from github.
+had to add txt verification file to aws blogs.anhonestobserver.com to register domain had to copy name servers from app engine to where i bought the domain name (aws) ssl in aws

+for ci/cd, use cloud build to auto deploy from github. https://www.youtube.com/watch?v=Zd014DjonqE&t=498s !!! not working yet except in the cloudbuild.yaml, for the deploy step, just did run start

+so far, only works with gcloud app deploy. it sees .env even if it's git ignored.